tangollama/cis411_lab1/labreports/LAB_jk1551.md

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

 For this application, I would use the the blackboard architecture.
 Because it is used for large data sets it is ideal for the 50Tb of data that is going to be added.
 It also gives a way for the user to access data within the latency requirements because it leverages communication between the user and the data.

+Some consequences of having this architecture could be that it is complex making any changes to the system and could lead to a big breakdown.
+This would have to happen in the founddational data though which would be rare.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).